top of page

 I think mostly because it was a difficult period in our lives, I wanted to paint again, something I had always done.
 When I taught in schools and colleges, my specialist subjects were history and art and design, and they have always had great value in my life.

 I simply combined a few of the passions in my life in one picture.
-One night, as I closed my eyes, having read for a while, I clearly saw this mouse in a workshop in historical York (you can see the picture on the ‘Micklegate paintings’ page).
+One night, as I closed my eyes, having read for a while, I clearly saw this mouse in a workshop in historical York.

 I can’t tell you exactly when, but possibly only a week after I started painting, I thought I would write about it.
 I didn’t know whether it was going to be a children’s story, or just something comedic.
 But I soon realised that within the story (and eventually series) there were lots of things I wanted to say without becoming too serious about it.
 Before I knew it, the story unfolded, and yes, even I asked, will people tolerate a talking mouse?
 I felt compelled to do it, and it still causes debate.
 I remind people that there are plenty of stories with talking animals.
-If you read the series, you will find the reason for it.
+If you read the series, there is a good reason for it.

 Every so often, I think about writing something different, and I have written an anecdotal biography of some of my experiences in the education sector.
-But the Micklegate people and the historical context just keep drawing me back in, and I understand that some explanations around Nick Douglas’s experience, and why he can access different timelines, are still not been fully examined.
+But the Micklegate people and the historical context just keep drawing me back in, and I understand that some explanations around Nick Douglas’s experience, and why he can access different timelines, are still not been fully examined (absolutely everything will be explained in book six).

 The work relies on it having value and I’m grateful to the many people who bought the series and those who have positively fed back.
 I would urge you to please leave some reviews on Amazon, as only a small proportion of people have done so.
 This helps to secure the possibility of future stories.